MrBacon470/PixelSimulation/docs/pixels.md

 `defaultTemp:` This is the temperature in Farenheit that a new particle spawns in at.<br>
 ### **Warning complicated attributes below**
 `highTemperatureChange: {temp: Number, type: Number}` The temp attribute in the highTemperatureChange object determines what temperature the particle will either A) Melt or Boil a particle into a Liquid or Gas, or B) turn into the particle defined in the type attribute.
 (Ex: Sand melts into glass)<br>
-`lowTemperatureChange: {temp: Number, type: Number}` This object attribute is very similar to the highTemperatureChange attribute except Liquids will freeze solid and Gasses will condense into liquids.
+`lowTemperatureChange: {temp: Number, type: Number}` This object attribute is very similar to the highTemperatureChange attribute except Liquids will freeze solid and Gasses will condense into liquids.<br>
+`explosiveChange: {strength: Number, id: Number}` This object attribute will determine if the particle can be destroyed by an explosion and what it will turn into in that case.
+A strength of -1 determines it can't be blown up and an id of -1 determines it will turn into fire if its destroyed.
 ### Note for both attributes if temp: is -1 then no conversions will happen if type: is -1 and temp isn't than the particle will by default, freeze, condense, melt or boil.
 ### **Gravity affected particle attributes**
 `isLiquid:` Determines if a particle by default moves like a liquid and is the liquid type.<br>
 `isGas:` Determines if a particle by default moves like a gas and is the gas type.<br>
 `isPowder:` Determines if a particle by default moves like a powder and is the type powder.<br>
 ### Note: If a particle has the isLiquid, isGas and isPowder attributes false is will be of type Solid which is static.
 Also a particle can only have one of those attributes set to true
-`blastResistant:` This attribute is a boolean flag which determines if explosive particles can destroy it.<br>
 `uiCategory:` The string here determines which section of the UI the particle's button is placed in if it's not a defined category in the `particleCategories` array then it will be put in the Misc section.
 Accepted categories by default are: **'Solids','Powders','Liquids','Gases','Explosives','Special','Misc','Tools'**.
 ## Particle Objects in the particleGrid matrix
 ```js